sahiljanbandhu/OnlineTest/README.md

 # OnlineTest
-The project named as “Online Test” is the Web Application ONLINE TEST provides the exam for the Programming Knowledge in different Programming languages like C, Java, etc.
+The project named as “Online Test” is the WebSite.
+ONLINE TEST provides the exam for the Programming Knowledge in different Programming languages like C, Java, etc.

 **1. Website Home Page:-
 Form Name: - Home.aspx**